Curing Concrete in Cold Weather

 - Maintain a proper water-cement ratio.
 The water to cement ratio should not be more than 0.40 under freezing conditions.

-- If temperatures are too cold, a propane heater and polyethylene enclosure could be used to maintain temperatures hot enough, to avoid freezing point.
+- If temperatures are too cold, a propane heater and polyethylene enclosure could be used to maintain temperatures hot enough, to avoid the freezing point.

 - Use Portland cement Type III, cement that helps in setting without reducing concrete’s quality.
 It is important because high moisture content can induce corrosion problems in steel reinforcement.